alexfurmenkov/patterns/creational/factories/Factories.md

 We will have a base departament class with abstract `create_employee()` factory method and all departament classes will be derived from this class.
 Each time when you need to create a new employee and departament types, you just inherit from `BaseDepartament` class, and it gives you a new factory.

-If you want to have more convenience in the client code, you can create a class which accepts an employee type and returns the needed instance - `EmployeeFactory`.
+**Not necessary.** If you want to have more convenience in the client code, you can create a class which accepts an employee type and returns the needed instance - `EmployeeFactory`.
 This class should also support adding new employee type to avoid changing the code.